Prawns bring new life to flooded Bangladesh fields

 With 70 percent of the nation's 160 million people dependent on the land, and climate change threatening more extreme weather, it faces an upward struggle to improve food security.

-Experts say microfinance, such as the prawn farming scheme funded by the United Nations' International Fund for Agricultural Development (IFAD), may be a key source of help.
+Experts say microfinance, such as the prawn farming scheme funded by the United Nations' International Fund for Agricultural Development, may be a key source of help.

 Rath said access to financial services in rural areas allows the poor to manage household cash flows, start new agricultural activities and set up small businesses, resulting in higher earnings and reducing the impact of climate change.